docker/docs/docker-for-windows/index.md

 one used here to set up sharing, your containers will not have permissions to access the mounted volumes.

->**Tip:** In general, shared drives are only required for volume mounting [Linux containers](#switch-between-windows-and-linux-containers-beta-feature), and not for Windows containers.
-However, if the project lives outside of the `\Users` directory, you need to share the drive where the Dockerfile and volume are located even if you are using [Windows containers](#getting-started-with-windows-containers-beta-feature)).
+>**Tip:** Shared drives are only required for volume mounting [Linux containers](#switch-between-windows-and-linux-containers-beta-feature), and not for Windows containers.
+For Linux containers, you need to share the drive where your project is located (i.e., where the Dockerfile and volume are located).
 Runtime errors such as file not found or cannot start service may indicate shared drives are needed.
-(See also [Volume mounting requires shared drives for Linux containers and for any project directories outside of `C:\Users`](troubleshoot.md#volume-mounting-requires-shared-drives-for-linux-containers-and-for-any-project-directories-outside-of-cusers).)
+(See also [Volume mounting requires shared drives for Linux containers](troubleshoot.md#volume-mounting-requires-shared-drives-for-linux-containers).)

 See also [Verify domain user has permissions for shared drives](troubleshoot.md#verify-domain-user-has-permissions-for-shared-drives-volumes)